 Embedding Racial Equity Commitments in Organizational DNA

-This page features a growing list of strategies by foundations to embed racial equity into organizational DNA.
+This page features a growing list of strategies by foundations and impact investors to embed racial equity into organizational DNA.
 If you have a resource to share for this page, please let us know!

 Annie E. Casey Foundation's Action Guide

 In approximately 2007, the Annie E. Casey Foundation began a journey of organizational learning to understand the relationship between racial equity and its mission— to work towards a society in which all children in the United States have a bright future.
 Through their learning, Casey Foundation began to recognize that all of their work must strive to achieve race equity, at every stage.
 This sparked a variety of new practices and policies across the organization, including in their impact investing practice.
 To share their learning, Casey Foundation created an action guide, which outlines 7 steps that other organizations can take to deepen their commitments.
 Below, we explore the seven steps and share related resources.

 - Step 1.
 Establish an understanding of race equity and inclusion principles: The guide provides a brief list of important terms and concepts.
 Readers can also review MIE's resource on key terms for a brief overview, as well as a broader list of resources providing more comprehensive glossaries.

 - Step 2: Engage affected populations and stakeholders: Who is most affected by racial inequity in relation to your organization's mission?
 This step explores how organizations can and must include those most affected in the decision-making process— beyond engagement to creating avenues for authentic participation and shared power.